-The Corning® Optical Network Evolution (ONE™) Solutions fiber optic infrastructure allows various combinations of SISO and MIMO services to be routed from the headend to specified remote locations of each floor, according to the user-defined configurations via the web management graphical user interface (GUI).
+The Corning® Optical Network Evolution (ONE™) Solutions fiber optic infrastructure technology allows various combinations of SISO and MIMO services to be routed from the headend to specified remote locations of each floor, according to the user-defined configurations via the web management graphical user interface (GUI).
 This allows optimizing service coverage and provides equipment savings.
 While the fiber optics infrastructure is common, the services can be routed via service provider shared or dedicated equipment.
 By default, the system is configured to support a single-service group: all services are transferred to all remote locations.
-This default configuration can be easily modified according to site requirements.
+This default configuration of Corning ONE DAS can be easily modified according to site requirements.

 - Headend Unit (HEU): Chassis that can house up to 12 RF interface modules (RIMs) used to condition RF signals from multiple cellular RF sources.
 It also houses the headend control module (HCM).
 The HCM is the main GUI interface for control and management for the system.
 The same slot is utilized for other chassis in the same system to house the ACM (auxiliary control module).
 The HEU chassis holds two slots for PSM (power supply modules, the second is redundant).
 In addition, the two outside slots (1 and 14) hold RIX cards which are RF expanders modules that are used to connect to other chassis like the OIU.